-The Barker Veterinary Museum has been built on the generous donation of artifacts and other items from current students, faculty and staff, alumni and their families, and members of the community.
+The Barker Veterinary Museum has been built on generous donations from alumni and their families, faculty, staff and students, as well as members of the wider community.
 In this way, the Barker Veterinary Museum is able to collect, preserve, document and share the history of veterinary medicine in Canada.

 The museum continues to build its collections in the form of objects, photographs, printed and digital material related to the the history of veterinary medicine in Canada.
 The story of veterinary medicine told through each piece in the museum’s collections is critical.
 As much as possible, the museum seeks to acquire objects and other materials that are have a story and documentation that come along with them and are in good condition.

-The Barker Veterinary Museum seeks material related to the history of veterinary education in Canada, particularly at the Ontario Veterinary College, including student notes, photographs, and other ephemera.
-The museum also seeks material related to the practice of veterinary medicine in Canada such as instruments, pharmaceuticals, veterinary practice records, etc. Finally, any material related to the service of veterinarians in roles such as meat and other food inspection roles, public health and military service is also sought by the museum.
+Of interest is material related to the history of veterinary education in Canada, particularly at the Ontario Veterinary College, including student notes, photographs, and other ephemera.
+The practice of veterinary medicine in Canada such as instruments, pharmaceuticals, veterinary practice records, etc., are also of interest.
+Finally, any material related to the service of veterinarians in roles such as meat and other food inspection roles, public health and military service is also of interest for the museum’s holdings.